heelenzhang/Agent/README.md

 # 1. Project Introduction

-This project is a demo of an early childhood education drawing AI Assistant Agent based on langchain + chatgpt.
+This project is a demo of an early childhood education drawing AI Assistant Agent based on LangChain + ChatGPT.

 # 2. Directory Structure